amweber01/Project1_DATA441/README.md

 <img src="regression.png" width="700" height="100" alt="hi" class="inline"/>

 Locally weighted regression is a method for computing a non-linear trend line for data.
 This ability is important, as many real-life associations and trends are not linear.
-Locally weighted regression uses a kernel to calculate a linear regression for the neighborhood each data point, that, when stitched together, show the overall (often non-linear) trend for the data.
-So, even though trends and associations are generally nonlinear, they can be locally interpreted linearly.
+Locally weighted regression uses a kernel to calculate a linear regression for the neighborhood of each data point, that, when stitched together, show the overall (often non-linear) trend for the data.
+So, even though trends and associations are generally non-linear, they can be locally interpreted linearly.

 Local properties are relative to a metric, which is a method by which we compute the distance between two observations.
 Observations contain multiple features, and if they are numeric, we can see them as vectors.
 The equation for calculating the distance between two p-dimensional vectors is as follows: